PHLAK/docker-transmission/README.md

 **NOTE:** You can (should) combine this method with the data-only container method above.
 Just create the data-only contaner first and be sure to run the daemon container with the `--volumes-from` parameter as above.

-##### Set the timezone

-In order for alternative speeds schedules to work you may need to set the timezone of your container.
-You can do this by [lookin up your timezone](https://goo.gl/uy1J6q) and passing the value of the `TZ` column to the set timezone script in your running container.

-Here's an example for the `America/Phoenix` timezone:

-    docker exec transmission-daemon /srv/scripts/timezone America/Phoenix

-##### Optional Arguments

-`-e RPC_USER=[USERNAME]` - Set the RPC web interface username (Default: transmission)

-`-e RPC_PASS=[PASSWORD]` - Set the RPC web interface password (Default: transmission)

-`-v /local/watchdir:/srv/watchdir` - Map a directory (i.e. /local/watchdir) on the host OS that
-                                     Transmission will monitor for .torrent files

 -----